 A relevant BA degree (preferably in the humanties; and preferably with a literay and/or cultural studies component).

-Gothic Transformations concerns the rise and development of Gothic fiction since the late eighteenth century.
-The Gothic has its roots in German and British Romanticism, reached its zenith as a popular genre in Britain and the Unites States in the course of the nineteenth century, and branched out into various new forms and subgenres in the course of the twentieth century, especially in the medium of film.
-The course will focus on the formal and thematic developments of the Gothic by studying classic works in their literary and broader cultural-historical contexts, as well as Gothic transformations in film.
-In relation to the BA curriculum at Leiden University the course builds on students’ exploration of Romantic and Gothic aesthetics and themes covered in the eighteenth- and nineteenth-century courses in the various language and literature programmes.
-As such, the tutors involved in Gothic transformations will assume a basic knowledge and understanding of Romanticism and the Gothic, and will focus specifically on how the Gothic transformed formally and thematically by studying texts from three nations that have engaged in intense cross-cultural traffic since the Romantic era: Germany, Britain, and the United States.
+Gothic Transformations concerns the rise and development of the Gothic genre, or is it a mode, or a style?
+However you define it, the Gothic has its roots in German and British Romanticism, reached its zenith as a popular genre in Britain and the Unites States in the course of the nineteenth century, and branched out into various new forms and subgenres in the course of the twentieth century , especially in the medium of film.
+The course will focus on the formal and thematic developments of the gothic by studying various classic works in their literary and broader cultural-historical contexts.
+In the second-half of the course attention will be paid to “gothic” transformations in film, especially celluloid vampires, as it is in the cinema that this most alluring of gothic monsters has found immorality.

 The course aims to give students:

-Specific knowledge of the Gothic’s development as a form of artistic expression that has its origins in Romantic aesthetics, but flowered also as a form of popular consumer culture directly engaged with the social concerns and anxieties of a large body of readers.
+knowledge of the gothic’s development as a form of artistic expression that has its origins in Romantic aesthetics, but flowered also as a form of popular consumer culture directly engaged with the social concerns and anxieties of a large body of readers.

-various critical approaches to the study of popular genres.
+an introduction to various critical approaches to the study of popular genre.

 Mode of instruction

 The course load is 10 ECTS = 280 hours of study.